Interested in cross listing your Non-Honors class with Honors?

 - The following activities are either not sufficient (by themselves) or permitted to serve as an HLBC experience:

-- A research paper can only be a part of a Honors project; additional elements, such as an in-class presentation, a poster presentation, publication of a website, or some other format for dissemination must be included.
+- A research paper can only be a part of an honors project; additional elements, such as an in-class presentation, a poster presentation, publication of a website, or some other format for dissemination must be included.

 - Tutoring is not acceptable.